PlusHaze/TrayNotification/README.md

 <p align="center">
 The default animation type is a sliding animation.

+When shownAndWait() is called, the tray notification will show and wait till it's dismissed either progrmatically or using the close button.

-Which when shownAndWait() is called is animated which looks like
+When showAndWait() is called it produces an animated entrance which looks the gif below
 </p>

 <br>